shivanshjayara/Restaurant_Rating_Prediction/README.md

  # Project is handled in a structured way with modular coding.

- ## Below is the work flow of this project
+ ## Below is the work flow of this project work

  ![Picture1](https://user-images.githubusercontent.com/79159314/142645169-beeebd51-c920-4747-8d53-db5003d6e1a3.gif)